 You are to answer in 20 seconds.
 I took way longer and still missed it.
 I will publish the answer tomorrow.

 Regular readers know that I used to be overweight with a lot of bad eating habits.
-At my worst, I weighed over 220 pounds with a waistline exceeding 44 inches.
+At my worst, I weighed over 220 pounds with a waistline of at least 44 inches.
 You can read how I made my first big successful swipe at that problem in How I lost 50 pounds in 52 weeks.

 Below are a few tips to ensure that you’re eating the right portion amounts: